Measures against the corona virus

 Assemblies and religious events

 Public assemblies may take place outdoors and in enclosed spaces without limitation of the number of participants, provided that the applicable hygiene and social distancing rules are obeyed.
 Singing together in enclosed spaces is only permitted if the hygiene and infection protection standards laid down in the framework hygiene plan of the responsible Senate Department of Culture and Europe are observed.
-In addition, participants must maintain a distance of at least 1.5 meters from persons from other households and wear a mask.
+In addition, participants must maintain a distance of at least 1.5 meters from persons from other households and wear a mask (a medical mask must be worn in enclosed spaces).
+In the case of assemblies in enclosed spaces with more than five people, all participants must present a negative Corona test.
 The person in charge of the assembly must make sure that the assembly does not have more people in attendance than what is permitted according to the usable area of the place of assembly.
 Furthermore, organizers must draw up a hygiene plan that ensures compliance with the social distancing and hygiene rules.

 Worship services and religious or similar events held outdoors and in enclosed spaces are permitted with an unlimited number of people.
 It is required that the minimum distances between all participants are maintained and the general hygiene guidelines are observed.
 All participants must wear a medical face mask.
 In addition, religious or similar events with more than ten participants must be registered if the religious community has not established a hygiene concept that meets the requirements of the cultural administration.
 This registration must take place two days in advance at the respective public order authority.